br3ndonland/udacity-google/markdown-guide.md

 * Backup to Dropbox and Google Drive
 * "Built to last"

 *Cons*

 * Extensions only work on desktop and web.
 * Can't attach files from mobile devices.
+* Not great with multimedia.
+Tried to drag and drop a movie, and it just displayed the movie instead of my notes.
 * [Evernote import](https://standardnotes.org/evernote): Formatting, images, and attachments will not be copied over.
 Have to break up .enex into 250 MB segments.
-* Not great with multimedia.
-Tried to drag and drop a movie, and it just displayed the movie instead of my notes.
+	- My response to email survey:
+		> *Have you ever tried Standard Notes Extended?*
+		>
+		> No. If I became a regular user, I would happily pay for Extended.
+I'm not regularly using Standard Notes because I'm heavily invested in Evernote.
+I've been using it for six years, and have a 4 GB database with ~4400 tagged notes.
+I would love to migrate from Evernote to another service, converting from rich text to Markdown and encrypting my data, while keeping my multimedia attachments.
+Bear is one example of this type of migration, but I don't use Bear because it's Apple-only.

 #### [Turtl](https://turtlapp.com/)